BarclayII/AIMv6/lab2-smp-spinlock/tutorial2.markdown

 1. `release()`, or `unlock()`:
     - If the state is locked, set the state to unlocked.
 2. `acquire()`, or `lock()`:
-    - If the state is locked, wait until it's unlocked.
-    - As soon as the lock is unlocked, set the state to locked, **ensuring that no one else is able to do the same**.
+    - Wait until the lock is unlocked, then change its state to locked, all completed **at the same time, uninterrupted and exclusive**.

 The emphasized part, which is a kind of *atomicity*, a broader concept, is especially important,